 With the implementation of the Affordable Care Act/Obamacare, you need to have a Qualified Health Plan to avoid tax penalties beginning January 1, 2014.
 As you consider the options for your individual health insurance in 2019, many carriers made seemingly minor plan or network changes that are neither obvious nor clearly understood but can have a major impact on your out of pocket costs during the year.

 Since the implementation of the Affordable Care Act, individual health insurance has changed dramatically.
 Prices are substantially higher, some benefits are richer, others are poorer.
 The most dramatic change has been in provider networks.
 Carriers are reducing their networks and negotiating tighter reimbursement schedules with providers.
 As such, there are few individual carriers (none, in some parts of the country) where all hospital systems and related providers are in-network.
-Each year, networks constrict so it makes sense to check with providers as well as your current insurance carrier to ensure that your doctors will be in-network in 2018.
+Each year, networks constrict further so it makes sense to check with providers as well as your current insurance carrier to ensure that your doctors will be in-network in 2019.
 If you are a small business owner with at least one non-owner/owner spouse on payroll working the minimum hours required in your state, it may make sense to consider a small group health insurance option.
 Small group options offer richer network options and more extensive, richer benefits as well.
 If you wish to discuss the small group health insurance plan possibility further, please call or e-mail me.

 Making the Individual Health Insurance Decision

 Here are 10 key questions to ask yourself and your family members as you choose the most suitable plan for the coming year:

 - Do I/my family members want unlimited doctors visits for a co-pay or will just a few doctor visits be adequate?

 - If I and/or family members have a catastrophic illness or injury in the coming year, what is the most I will pay in 2019?